GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 There are five CI/CD pipelines located under the [cloudbuild](cloudbuild) directory:

 1. `pr-checks.yaml` - runs pre-commit checks and unit tests on the custom KFP components, and checks that the ML pipelines (training and prediction) can compile.
-2. `e2e-test.yaml` - copies the "assets" folders to the chosen GCS destination (versioned by git commit hash - see below) and runs end-to-end tests of the training and prediction pipeline.
+2. `e2e-test.yaml` - runs end-to-end tests of the training and prediction pipeline.
-3. `release.yaml` - Compiles the training and prediction pipelines, and copies the compiled pipelines, along with their respective `assets` directories, to Google Cloud Storage in the build / CI/CD environment.
+3. `release.yaml` - Compiles the training and prediction pipelines, and copies the compiled pipelines to Google Cloud Storage in the build / CI/CD environment.
 The Google Cloud Storage destination is namespaced using the git tag (see below).
 Following this, the E2E tests are run on the new compiled pipelines.

 Below is a diagram of how the files are published in each environment in the `e2e-test.yaml` and `release.yaml` pipelines: